How Healthcare Companies Sign More Clients through Cold Email | Full Guide

 Based on the responses, prioritize the follow-up on positive replies and information requests first.

-Assign the leads to the team members based on expertise and territory using the roles and permissions features of the SmartReach.
+2. Assign leads to team members based on their expertise or territory using SmartReach’s roles and permissions

-Lastly, update the leads status in your sales pipeline regularly.
+5. Update your lead status in your sales pipeline regularly

-SmartReach.io integrates with popular CRMs to keep your sales data synchronized and up to date.
+SmartReach.io integrates with popular CRMs to keep your sales data synchronized across tools.
+This ensures your pipeline stays accurate and your team always knows where each healthcare lead stands.

 Step 5) Monitor, analyse and optimise the campaigns according to your goals